-Married men… Do you think it’s okay for married men to have women friends?
+Married men, do you think it’s okay for married men to have women friends?
 If so, should she be married as well?
-What are the boundaries for women and men friendships?
+What are the boundaries for women and men’s friendships?

 Does the wife know about the hottie on the other end of the phone?
 These are all fair questions to ask a man should he be married and have opposite-sex friendships.

-Men and women have gone back and forth with this question for years and it’s always a personal decision.
-However, some say it’s okay and others, say no, it’s not okay to have women friends or friends of the opposite sex when in a serious relationship.
+Men and women have gone back and forth with this question for years, and it’s always a personal decision.
+Some say it’s okay and others say no, it’s not okay to have women friends or friends of the opposite sex when in a serious relationship.
 Many argue this, in some form, is cheating.

 Women and men differences in relationships

-More men confess to wanting to have sex with a number of their women friends and risk losing the friendships than women willing to risk losing their male bestie.
+More men confess to wanting to have sex with a number of their women friends and risk losing friendships than women willing to risk losing their male best friend.
 At the same time, women are guilty of hanging around in opposite-sex friendships hoping the relationship goes further.

 Few women admit to hoarding secret thoughts of having affairs with their men friends.
 They want a romantic relationship with a particular guy but are too afraid of the consequences.
 So, is this cheating?
 Hmm, it depends on who you ask as there are women and men differences.